nis65/ansible-debian-router/README.md

 a (IPv4) dhcp and dns server for the downstream interfaces.
 Provides a `nft` drop in file.

-### applications
+### applications: openvpn, unifi

 * **openvpn**: only the server part. certificate management is exptected to be done externally.
-As I wanted to replace the predecessor system, all crypto material was to be migrated from the there anyway.
+As I wanted to replace a predecessor system, all crypto material was to be migrated from the there anyway.
 Extensive nft drop in file.
 Individual client configuration (openvpn and nftables).
 * **afraid**: needed to find your openvpn server from anywhere in the internet (dyndns alternative).
 * **unifi**: Installs the unifi software and provides some `nft` rules.